 Public Works - Streets and Alleys Division

-Many of the more heavily used roads in Skokie such as Crawford Avenue, McCormick Boulevard, Old Orchard Road and Skokie Boulevard are not under Skokie's jurisdiction.
+Many of the more heavily used roads in Skokie such as Crawford Avenue, McCormick Boulevard, Old Orchard Road and Skokie Boulevard, are not under Skokie's jurisdiction.
 Click here to view a chart showing the jurisdictions of various Skokie roadways.

 Alley Grading Program

-For questions regarding alley grading, contact the Public Works Department at 847/933-8427.
+For questions regarding alley grading, contact the Public Works Department at (847) 933-8427.

-To report pot holes in the roadway, please call 847/933-8427.
+To report potholes in the roadway, please call (847) 933-8427.

 Street Sweeping Program

-The Village leaf collection service normally begins in mid-October and runs through mid-December.
-The program provides residents with an alternate way to dispose of their leaves.
-Residents who do not mulch may simply rake leaves into the street, next to the curb line in front of your residence.
-Village crews will collect loose leaves from the street.
+The Village leaf collection program begins in mid-October and continues through early December, weather permitting.
+The program provides residents with an alternate way to dispose of leaves.
+Residents who do not mulch may rake leaves into the street, next to the curb in front of their residence.
+Village crews attempt to collect the leaf piles from the streets every 5 to 7 working days.
 Caution should be exercised so that leaves are not raked into sewer inlets or in front of fire hydrants.
-Do not rake twigs, branches, sticks, rocks, bottles, garden debris, etc. with the leaves, as such items may cause the equipment to break down.
-It is suggested that residents wet down any loose leaf piles to keep them for blowing away.
-Avoid parking your car in front of a large leaf pile if possible and when raking, please try not to pile leaves where vehicles are parked.
-It is difficult for the crew's to work around parked cars.
+Do not rake twigs, branches, sticks, rocks, bottles, garden debris, etc. with the leaves, as such items may cause the collection equipment to malfunction.
+Residents are advised to wet down any loose leaf piles to keep them from blowing away.
+Avoid parking your vehicle on top of or adjacent to leaf piles, as parked vehicles may prevent Village crews from collecting the leaf piles.